Julian Tolmé: Life

-Julian Horn Tolmé was born in Havana, Cuba, on the 28th January 1836, the son of Charles David Tolmé, who was a merchant and the British Consul there.
+Julian Horn Tolmé was born in Havana, Cuba, on 28 January 1836, the son of Charles David Tolmé, who was a merchant and the British Consul there.
 He was educated at King's College London.

 He suffered from rheumatism, and died on 25 June 1878, at Lindfield, West Sussex and is buried in a family vault on the west side of Highgate Cemetery.